click2install/xumacoin/README.md

  12. Your masternodes.conf file entry should look like: `MN-1 127.0.0.2:6110 93HaYBVUCYjEMeeH1Y4sBGLALQZE1Yc1K64xiqgX37tGBDQL8Xg 2bcd3c84c84f87eaa86e4e56834c92927a07f9e18718810b92e0d0324456a67c 0`
  13. Save and close your masternodes.conf file
  14. Close your wallet and restart
- 15. Go to Masternodes > My MasterNodes
- 16. Click the row for the masternode you just added
- 17. Right click > Start Alias
+ 15. Open the debug console and type `masternode start-alias <address-name from #6>`
- 18. Your node should now be running successfully.
+ 16. Your node should now be running successfully.

 &nbsp;